dmichaels/public/work/etc/bc_librarian_interview/project/README.md

 **Basic Solution**

-* Delayed Welcome emails due to (mere) daily data (MySQL) replication model of overall data management system.
-* Move to more realtime event-driven data streaming architecture (Kafka) to propogate/process new member data as it arrives.
+* Move to more realtime event-driven data streaming architecture to process new member data as it arrives.
+* Use Kafka as realtime data pipeline and Salesforce API to trigger email sends.

 ---

 **Some More Background** (_skip if short on time_)

 * Cartera/Rakuten provides loyalty/rewards affiliate programs (frontend/backend services) for clients to incentivize customer shopping.
+  - For example ...
-  - E.g. Provide ability for United Airlines (the client) customers (the member) to signup/login (with frequent flyer number) and shop through the United Airline portal, and to earn frequent flyer miles for each purchase.
+  - United Airlines customers can signup/login (with frequent flyer number) and shop via the United Airline portal, and earn frequent flyer miles for each purchase.
-  - Member gets reward (miles, or points, dollars) / Client (e.g. United) gets a cut. / Cartera gets a cut. / Win-win-win.
+  - Member gets rewards (miles, or points or dollars); client (e.g. United) gets a cut; Cartera gets a cut; win-win-win.
-  - Track transactions, get back from transaction aggregators (e.g. Pepperjam, LinkShare, Performics), processed, send _Accrual File_ to client (validate transactions), get confirmation from client, process response, fraud detection, distribute funds/data, et cetera.
+  - Cartera track transactions, gets back from aggregators (e.g. Pepperjam, LinkShare, Performics), sends _Accrual File_ to client (to validate transactions) for confirmation, does fraud detection, distributes funds/data, et cetera.
-  - Member and other data propogated/aggregated to/in _Data Warehouse_, downstream, and sent (SFTP) to Salesforce where marketing emails are sent/managed.
+  - Member and other data replicated to and aggregated in _Data Warehouse_, and sent (SFTP) to Salesforce where marketing emails are sent/managed.
   - Emails include _Service_ emails like (transaction) _Confirmation_ emails, email for _Promotions_, and, _Welcome_ emails.
-  - Tend to move data around in bulk (only) on a <ins>daily</ins> basis via database (MySQL) replication (MySQL/bash scripts).
+  - Cartera tends to move data around in bulk (only) on a <ins>daily</ins> basis via database (MySQL) replication (MySQL/bash scripts).
   - So for something like Welcome emails, getting sent out as much as 48 hours after the member actually joined.
-* Data Warehouse uniquely responsible for assigning globally unique Salesforce member ID (_Subscriber Key_), the algorithm for which (for historical reasons) is arcane and non-trivial; this is a data-flow bottleneck dependency is a complicating factor.
+* Data Warehouse uniquely responsible for assigning globally unique Salesforce member ID (_Subscriber Key_), the algorithm for which (for historical reasons) is arcane and non-trivial; this data-flow bottleneck dependency is a complicating factor.
 * BTW this Data Warehouse was not really a "data warehouse" in any real rigourous technical sense, just a repository and aggregation system (MySQL, and Groovy, and bash scripts).

 ---